 For example, I was doing some retail research recently in the condiments category.
 For BBQ sauce, I found 15 brands at Whole Foods to choose from and 20 brands at Safeway.
 But, online for “BBQ sauce” at Amazon, and how many brands do you think will come up?
 I stopped counting at 50.

-I love online and part of my background was doing Internet start-ups for 10 years and every consumer product company has to be there, but securing retail shelf space is still where its at.
-To learn more about how to secure shelf space, check out my products page, where I have some publicly available content.
+I love online and part of my background was doing Internet start-ups for 10 years and every consumer product company has to be there, but securing retail shelf space is still where it’s at.